banks/banksco.de/content/p/2010-11-14-google-infrastructure-challenges-lecture.md

 ---
-title: Google: Infrastructure Challenges Lecture
+title: "Google: Infrastructure Challenges Lecture"
 ---
 **Found a great link for [a lecture by Jeffrey Dean](http://videolectures.net/wsdm09_dean_cblirs/) from Google on the challenges of scaling their search product.**